timballada/active-directory-kvm/README.md

 ![image](https://github.com/user-attachments/assets/6ad57a56-9ac5-4b6d-a909-80af53eb4bec)

-Select `Begin Installation` in the top right to launch the VM.
+Select `Begin Installation` in the top left to launch the VM.

 Click `Next` and `Install Now` then select either of the `Desktop Experience` OS options before continuing.